stereobooster/react-snap/Readme.md

 ## Features

 - Enables SEO (google, duckduckgo...) and SMO (twitter, facebook...) for SPA.
 Use [React Helmet](https://github.com/nfl/react-helmet) to generate meta tags.
 - Works out-of-the-box with [create-react-app](https://github.com/facebookincubator/create-react-app) - no code-changes required.
-Also, can work with another setup.
+Also, can work with another setup or technology.
 - Thanks to prerendered HTML and inlined critical CSS you will get very fast first paint.
+Functionality similar to [critical](https://github.com/addyosmani/critical).
-- Thanks to `Preload resources` feature you will get very fast first interaction time.
+- Thanks to `Preload resources` feature you will get fast first interaction time.

 ## Basic usage with create-react-app